 Every year I search and search for the perfect gift for my three little girls and every year I love sharing all the fun items I find with all of you.

 This year I am doing things a little different.
-I am breaking up my gift guide in 4 parts.
+I am breaking up my gift guide in 4 parts to create a minimalist gift guide for girls.

 Here is why.